mark-IV-II/serial_datalogger/README.md

 # Serial Datalogger

 ## Summary
 This project helps in reading and saving data from a serial port (or USB) connected to an arduino or other similar  boards.
-The GUI is build using PySide module.
+The GUI is build using PySide6 module.

 Note: The drivers required for the device connected must be installed seperately.